 Smoked corn on the cob comes out perfectly tender and infused with a deep smoky flavor.

 If you are smoking food for a picnic, you better save some room for corn on the cob.
 This popular summer side dish takes on a whole new level of flavor when it is allowed to bathe in smoke until it reaches perfectly cooked nirvana.
+Best of all, not only is this the best way to make delicious sweet corn, but if you are already using your smoker to cook an entree anyhow, this recipe is also the easiest possible way to make corn on the cob!
+Yes, even easier hassle than boiling the corn!

 How to Smoke Corn on the Cob

-When testing this recipe I was a bit concerned the corn may dry out during cooking and may need to be soaked in water first.
+When testing this recipe I was a bit concerned the ears of corn may dry out during cooking and may need to be soaked in water first.
 However, I found this additional step unnecessary, which is good news because it saves you time and requires less preparation.

 Corn on the Cob Seasonings